rahimnagori/projects/README.md

 # projects

-This repository will have design / quotation to all the new potential clients.
+This is a sample design for a pub named http://publiq.in/ situated in Pune.